vicinityh2020/vicinity-agent/README.md

 ```
 PUT operation requires the payload with data structure specified in thing description for this property input to set the value.

-How Agent translates this requests into corresponding Adapter endpoints is described in details in [Adapter docs](docs/ADAPTER.md), section **Interaction patterns**.
+How Agent translates this requests into corresponding Adapter endpoints is described in details in [Adapter docs](docs/ADAPTER.md)Interaction patterns

 ## Object actions